anonaddy/anonaddy/README.md

 * Paid account settings will be reverted to default values
 * Any aliases using paid plan only domains will be **deactivated**
 * If you have any more than 20 aliases using a shared domain e.g. anonaddy.me they will be **deactivated**
+* If your account username has catch-all disabled then it will be enabled

 You will not be able to activate any of the above again until you resubscribe.